 BUOYANCY

 Pennies and foil are all you need to learn about buoyancy.
-Oh and a bowl of water too!
+Oh. and a bowl of water too!

 EGG DROP PROJECT

 Check out our mess-free version of a classic science experiment.
-This egg drop challenge is a great way to introduce younger kids to the scientific method as you test out ideas to protect your egg from cracking.
+This egg drop challenge is a great way to introduce kids to the scientific method as you test out ideas to protect your egg from cracking.

 EGG RACES

 Let the egg race experiments begin!
 Which egg will roll to the bottom of the ramp first?
 Help your kids make predictions as to what will happen with different size eggs and different angles of ramps.
-Older kids may also find learning about Newton’s 3 Laws to be interesting, and explore how they can apply those ideas to their egg races.

 ELECTRIC CORNSTARCH